BCDA-APS/gestalt/docs/reference/nodes/positioners.md

 ---

 Positions a widget at the horizontal extent of its parent node.

-Note that, a parent's size is determined at the point when a widget is defined.
-Any widgets defined afterward may affect the final size of the parent.

 * **Example**